Radiation therapists are part of a specialised team that uses radiation to treat cancer and other diseases

 Radiation therapists usually earn

-Pay for radiation therapists varies depending on experience and responsibilities.
+Pay for radiation therapists varies depending on performance and experience.

 What you will do